lydstyl/191217-fair-refund/README.md

 # To do

-- manage charge image
+- Show totals, image & content

-* Show totals

-* CSS --> beta test 1 week
+- CSS --> beta test 1 week

-* font Awsome trash for del + for add, pencil for edit, < for back and other buton login sign in sign out
+- font Awsome trash for del + for add, pencil for edit, < for back and other buton login sign in sign out

-* reset user password
+- reset user password

-* settings currency of the charges list
+- settings currency of the charges list

-* del image when del charge
+- del image when del charge